Automatic spelling and grammar checking

 Correcting a grammar error

-You can also choose to Ignore an underlined phrase, go to the Grammar dialog box , or click About This Sentence for information about the grammar rule.
+You can also choose to Ignore an underlined phrase, go to the Grammar dialog box, or click About This Sentence for information on the grammar rule.